Great H of Scotland: Regent Moray and Regent Morton

 (modernised) the principal jewel called the H which my Lady Moray has with 12 of the forenamed rubies and diamonds with sundry other jewels as the belt of coral and sundry other stuff that was in the keeping of Servais de Condé.
 There is no evidence that Moray had given the jewel to his wife as a gift before his death, as the historians Agnes Strickland and Joseph Robertson supposed.

 Mary Queen of Scots, and her agent or lieutenant, the Earl of Huntly, requested the Countess return the jewel to her.
 Mary wrote threateningly "so be sure, if you hold any thing pertains to me from me, you and your bairns (children) and maintainers shall feel my displeasure heavily, nor is wrongous gear profitable".
-Mary's political opponents, Regent Lennox asked for the jewels that Moray had taken to England, and his successor, Regent Morton, asked for the jewels and the "H" on behalf of James VI.
+Mary's political opponent in Scotland, Regent Lennox asked for the jewels that Moray had taken to England, and his successor, Regent Morton, asked for the jewels and the "H" on behalf of James VI.

 Both the Queen's Party and the King's Party of the Marian Civil War wanted the "H" and other jewels in the countess' hands, including a belt of coral and twelve rubies and diamonds.
 Agnes Keith looked to England for help in this predicament.
 She wrote from Dunnotar on 2 November 1570 to William Cecil asking him to intercede with Queen Elizabeth so that Mary would cease from urging Huntly to trouble her and her children for the jewels.
 She claimed she had not known at first that the jewels were Mary's.
 She also wanted Elizabeth to write to Regent Lennox, asking him not to requisition the jewels.
 The English ambassador Thomas Randolph wrote to Cecil on her behalf, saying her friends advised her to yield to neither side.
 She later claimed that the value of the jewels was just recompense for the expenses her husband had made as Regent of Scotland.